Baroque Painting At Its Best & Most Sinister

 Velázquez – The Maids of Honor – 1656

 Velázquez was an influential painter in the court of King Philip IV in Spain.
-He was best known for his portraits and did loads of them for the royal household.
-Pablo Picasso, Salvador Dalí and Francis Bacon, have all paid tribute to Velázquez by recreating some of his most famous works.
+He was best known for his portraits and completed many for the royal household.

 Peter Paul Rubens – Slave Portrait

-Rubens was a Flemish chap who was well regarded in Baroque circles.
-The above portrait of a slave was quite an odd move for the time.
-Paintings weren’t just knocked up willy-nilly, they were important pieces of time and effort.
-Painting a slave would not have been looked on with much favour back then.
+Rubens, a Flemish man, was well-regarded in Baroque circles.
+The above portrait of a slave was unusual for the time.
+Paintings were important, and took considerable time and effort.

 Peter Paul Rubens – Tiger And Lion Hunt